Should You Use a Reverse Mortgage for Real Estate Investing?

 Are You Truly Out of Options?

-One interesting fact that most people don’t know about reverse mortgages is that they’ve actually been around for quite a while.
-Back in the 70s and 80s, however, they were used as a last resort option.
-It definitely wasn’t meant for vacationing on fancy cruise ships, buying luxury cars, or paying for country club memberships.
-But, you stopped by AssetRover because you want to do something smart with your money!
-You are going to invest that money into real estate to get passive income, tax benefits, and a physical investment that you can pass to your children when you leave this world.
+Reverse mortgages have actually been around for quite a while.
+However, you stopped by AssetRover because you want to do something smart with your money!
+Likely, you are going to invest that money into real estate to get passive income, tax benefits, and a physical investment that you can pass to your children when you leave this world.

 Is it a good idea to use a Reverse Mortgage for investment property cash?
 Click To Tweet You might have already tried the bank route via a traditional mortgage, HELOC, and Home Equity Loan and things just didn’t work out.
 They see your financial situation or credit situation and don’t see how you are going to pay that monthly fee.
 Reverse mortgages have fairly minimum requirements since they get your home if things go sour.